 The single biggest problem in communication is the illusion it has taken place."- George Bernard Shaw

 We have spoken time and again about the importance of feedback.
 If you say "value" and they hear "shall you", the whole essence of communication is lost in the wind!
 The problem that many organizations face is lack of transparency and employee involvement.
 Employees should sit on the sidelines while you develop your online training program.
-Create a learning culture, solicit their feedback, and make certain that they know the benefits of active participation.
+To reduce communication gap create a learning culture, solicit their feedback, and make certain that they know the benefits of active participation.
 Make them aware of the organizational goals and objectives so that they know where to focus their efforts.
 If they know where to set their sights, they are more likely to meet expectations and achieve their true potential.

 6. Avoid assumptions